openintegrationhub/openintegrationhub/minikube/README.md

 ## Lessons Learned

-In this usage section you have learned...
+In this tutorial you have learned...

 1. How to create components via the web ui
 2. How to create a flow within the Open Integration Hub using existing components